XuewenWangUGA/MacroHapDB/README.md

     2 rows in set (0.00 sec)

-### example 2: for Europians, search for the TPOX locus with count great than or equal to 10
+### example 2: for Europians, search for the TPOX locus with count great than or equal to 10, output top 2 records

 `mysql> SELECT * FROM mh289full WHERE locus='TPOX' AND population='EUR' AND count >=10 LIMIT 2;`